 Avoid error handling based on global state.

 Use [[nodiscard]] to prevent callers from ignoring error values.

 Prefer throwing exceptions to returning error values.

-Handle an error as close as possible to the origin of the error but as far out as necessary to be able to deal with the error.

 Use destructors to manage the finalization of the current context upon exit, whether erroneous or not.

 Return error values from each enclosing function until an alternative strategy is available.
 Consider throwing an exception in lieu of returning an error value.

 Handle exceptions at each function where an alternative strategy is available.
 In functions where no alternative strategy is available, do not catch the exception.